BillHertzing/Bill.Hertzing.github.io/_drafts/bills-blog-release-process.md

 1. Commit the staged and unstaged changes.
 1. Follow the [Site Minor Release checklist](TBD - anchor in another document?, `..Part 03`)
  - Correction to pull.
-Dont use git pull rebase -i main just use git rebase -i --onto main.
+Don't use git pull rebase -i main just use git rebase -i --onto main.
 If the post branch's base is still pointing at the same commit as the HEAD of main, there will be a message that there are no commits.
 Abort the rebase and move on.
 1. As often as necessary, commit changes, using `Chore commit Production build` .
   ***Note: if publishing runs over midnight, "nnndays ago" used in multiple places, gets updated, and multiple files may get changed.
-1. Squash the post's branch's commits, see [Final soft reset and commit on the `Post<insertname>` branch](ToDo: link) .
+1. Squash the post's branch's commits, see [Final soft reset and commit on the `Post<insert name>` branch](ToDo: link) .
 1. Copy the commit message to the top of the `ChangeLog.md` .
 1. Rebuild and validate the `_site's` `ChangeLog.md` the looks correct.
 Repeat as necessary.
 1. final commit using `Chore commit Production build`